6. Working with our partners

 The Learning Difficulties Partnership Board

-South Gloucestershire Learning Difficulties Partnership Board (LDPB) is a multi-agency/professional group who work to make sure that people with learning difficulties have the same rights, choices and opportunities as everyone expects and deserves.
+South Gloucestershire Learning Difficulties Partnership Board (LDPB) is a multi-agency group who work to make sure that people with learning difficulties have the same rights, choices and opportunities as everyone expects and deserves.
+The LDPB supports local organisations and groups to work together to increase opportunities for people with learning difficulties.

-The Board ensures that it works in partnership with people with learning difficulties, family carers and staff from the council and other agencies across South Gloucestershire to deliver the agenda of Valuing People Now.
+The board works in partnership with people with learning difficulties, family carers and staff from the council and other agencies, including the CCG, Sirona and voluntary and community organisations, across South Gloucestershire to improve the lives of all people with a learning difficulty.

 - information is accessible to people with learning difficulties

-- money given to Learning Difficulties Development Fund projects makes positive changes for people with learning difficulties
+- visiting and monitoring Learning Difficulties Development Fund projects to ensure they make positive and sustainable changes for people with learning difficulties

-- people with additional and complex needs and people from minority communities have the same opportunities as everyone else.
+- people with additional and complex needs and people from minority communities have the same opportunities as everyone else and are empowered to speak up about their experiences

-The LDPB meets 6 times a year and each meeting has a theme.
+The LDPB meets six times a year and each meeting has a theme.
 In the last year, the themes of the meetings have been:

 - Learning Difficulties Development Fund Awards